 Before a decision is made to invest in a particular innovative or digital solution or tool, it is determined that the proposed new solutions fit within the Assurance strategy and are in line with the purpose of PwC.
 It is crucial that the quality of new solutions or tools is guaranteed.
 All initiatives must also comply with relevant laws and regulations.
-In addition to preparing a business case for all new solutions and tools, the risks are mapped and an extensive risk management and approval process is completed.
+In addition to preparing a business case for all new solutions and tools. the risks are mapped and an extensive risk management and approval process is completed.
 All relevant experts are involved (such as data privacy, data security, legal, independence, National Office, etc.).
 In addition, extensive user acceptance tests take place.
-Only when all relevant procedures have been successfully completed, identified risks have been adequately covered and the Assurance Board has granted approval based on the required documents and in accordance with the applicable governance procedure, new solutions and tools are released for use in practice.
-Applications are registered in the Application Management Tool.
+Only when all relevant procedures have been successfully completed, identified risks have been adequately covered and the Assurance Board has granted approval based on the required documents and

-- How we deliver quality

-- Our governance
+Our governance

-- Legislative and regulatory framework
+Legislative and regulatory framework

-- List of EU/EEA-audit firms that belong to the PwC network of member firms
+List of EU/EEA-audit firms that belong

+to the PwC network of member firms

-- List of public interest entities
+List of public interest entities

-- Reporting criteria of the quality indicators
+Reporting criteria of the

+quality indicators

-- Glossary
+Glossary

-- Acknowledgement
+Acknowledgements